Thomas Perseval: Art'Terre 2020

 Thomas Perseval | Brut Nature | Vintage 2020

-After I recently had an amazing Hamshuka at a restaurant – unfortunately they didn't have champagne there – today at home it was: Hamshuka and spicy eggplant-tomato salad.
+After I recently had an amazing Hamshuka at a restaurant but unfortunately there was no champagne available there, today at home it was: Hamshuka and spicy eggplant-tomato salad.

 For this I opened the Art'Terre 2020 from Thomas Perseval, which I received yesterday in the champagne package.

-A wine that already brings a lot of personality – and today it definitively showed how amazing champagne can work as a food pairing.
+A wine that already brings a lot of personality to the table, and which today definitively showed how brilliantly champagne can work as a food pairing.

-The homemade hummus (fluffy, creamy, just as it should be) and the fine mousse of the champagne – that was already a match in itself.
-And then these slightly oxidative notes of the Art'Terre: warm, spicy, a bit wild – exactly the point where everything came together perfectly.
+The homemade hummus (fluffy, creamy, just as it should be) and the fine mousse of the champagne, that was already a match in itself.
+And then those slightly oxidative notes of the Art'Terre: warm, spicy, a bit wild, exactly the point where everything came together perfectly.

 With the roasted aromas of the eggplant, the lime, the tomato paste and the spices (Baharat, chili, ginger) it completely came alive.
-Nothing overpowered anything else, everything meshed together.
+Nothing overlapped, everything meshed together.

-The Art'Terre is one of those champagnes that doesn't accompany food, but enhances it.
+The Art'Terre is one of those champagnes that don't accompany the food, but expand it.

 Tasting Notes